Kidney trade in Iran: Regulation

 The model is organised through voluntary worker organizations.
 The receivers and the government pay for the donors.
 Charity organizations help those who cannot pay themselves.

 The Charity Association for the Support of Kidney Patients (CASKP) and the Charity Foundation for Special Diseases (CFSD), under control of the Ministry of Health, regulates the trade of organs with the support of the government.
 The organizations match donors to recipients, arranging for tests to ensure compatibility.
 In order to prevent corruption or inequality “neither the transplant center nor transplant physicians are involved in identifying potential vendors” The amounts paid to the donor vary in Iran; however, the average figures are between $2,000 to $4,000 for a kidney donation.
 In contrast, a compatible kidney sold on the global black-market can cost in excess of $160,000 in some cases.

 One payment option is the official contract, which gives the donor the US$1,219 (in 2001), and is paid immediately after the surgery.
 The kidney recipient may also negotiated with the donor by providing additional money or other benefits.

+Motivation for selling of kidneys in the Islamic Republic

+Government officials acknowledge that people sell their kidneys because they need money.
+Money is needed to cover living expenses, support children and to cover debts.
+Trading in kidneys preys on the weakest and most desperate segments of Iranian society faced with ever increasing hardships.
+The trade is not limited to kidneys but encompasses the advertising and sale of liver, cornea, bone marrow, sperm, and ovum.
+Rising numbers of teenagers are selling organs in Iran amid the country’s worst ever economic crisis as young donors' healthy organs fetch high prices for desperate families.
+As poverty has become more widespread in Iran over the past few years, advertisements to sell and donate other body organs are also more common.
+Desperate Iranians have been going to fellow Islamic countries such as Iraq to sell their kidneys, and others are being led by middlemen to travel to the United Arab Emirates and Turkey to sell other body parts.